Dasharo/docs/docs/dev-proc/source-code-structure.md

 If there is justified need to create support for new board at arbitrary non-tagged commit developer should mark this commit with `<platform>_v0.0.0` tag.

+## Force-pushes rules

+Force-pushes to `<platform>/rel_vX.Y.Z` or `<platfrom>/<feature>` are
+unconditionally forbidden.

+For other branches force-pushes are forbidden with following exceptions:
+* rebasing - when some other PR is merged to target branch before our does, or when upstream's master introduces the same fixes that our branch would
+* squashing - to not produce unnecessary "fix indentation" or "add missing braces" commits to the history
+* (re-)signing commits (both -S and -s) - shouldn't happen, but if it does happen it would be better to have it fixed by original author than the person that tries to upstream it some time later.